 Section 3 provides an overview of the basic structure of the NDM/XML schema set.
 This structure is external to the internal structure provided by the constituent messages.

 Section 4 provides detailed discussion of the differences between the XML-formatted messages and the Keyword Value Notation (KVN) text-formatted messages described in references [4]–[8].
-Instructions for how to construct instantiations of the various message types are provided.
+Instructions for how to construct instantiations of the ADM message types and ‘combined instantiations’ are provided.

+Annex A explains why this document does not contain an Implementation Conformance Statement (ICS), a component of typical CCSDS Recommended Standards.

+Annex B explains why this document does not provide in annex B the material that is provided in annex B of other Navigation Working Group standards.

-Annex A discusses information security, Space Assigned Numbers Authority (SANA), and patent considerations.
+Annex C discusses information security, Space Assigned Numbers Authority (SANA), and patent considerations.

-NOTE – This document does not contain an Implementation Conformance Statement (ICS), which is usually shown in Annex A of Blue Books, because the material in this document simply reflects a reformatting of some older documents from KVN to XML.
-The constituent documents listed in references [4]–[8] either now contain an ICS or will contain an ICS annex upon publication of updated versions now in progress.
+Annex D is a list of abbreviations and acronyms applicable to the NDM/XML.

+Annex E lists a set of requirements that were taken into consideration in the design of the NDM/XML schema set.

+Annex F provides some technical material and conventions relevant to the NDM/XML.

-Annex B provides instructions on where to find the schema set referenced in this Recommended Standard on the CCSDS Web site.
+Annex G provides instructions on where to find the schema set referenced in this Recommended Standard on the SANA website.
 Also provided for illustrative purposes are a number of example instantiations of NDM/XML messages.

-Annex C contains a list of informative references.
+Annex H contains a list of informative references.

-Annex D lists a set of requirements that were taken into consideration in the design of the NDM/XML schema.

-Annex E is a list of abbreviations and acronyms applicable to the NDM/XML.
+Annex I lists a number of items that should be covered in interagency ICDs prior to exchanging NDMs in XML format on a regular basis.

-Annex F describes the changes in this version of the Recommended Standard compared to the previous version.
+Annex J lists the changes in this version of the Recommended Standard compared to the previous version.

 CONVENTIONS AND DEFINITIONS